Federal judge blocks President Trump’s order on refugee resettlement

 Right now, Fayetteville and Springdale are the main areas Canopy houses refugees because it’s still waiting on an approval from Benton County to send families there.

-“With this injunction, we still want the support of our community, and that includes are local and state government and we’re going to continue to cultivate that support reguardless of what any judge decides,” said Emily Cranelinn, the executive director of Canopy NWA.
+“With this injunction, we still want the support of our community, and that includes our local and state government and we’re going to continue to cultivate that support regardless of what any judge decides,” said Emily Cranelinn, the executive director of Canopy NWA.

 As a result of this ruling, refugee resettlement agencies like Canopy NWA can proceed with funding requests without consent from state or local officials.